Last updated on April 16th, 2022 at 08:53 am

 You should use a speaker protection circuit.
 To keep your speaker expensive!
 Sometimes your power amplifier may kill your speaker by accident.

-This circuit is simple, small, and inexpensive.
+These circuits are simple, small, and inexpensive.
 The main parts are the transistor and relay to cut off the power.
 You can make it in a short time with a PCB layout.

 Why use the speaker protection circuit